hugochan/KATE/README.md

 KATE: K-Competitive Autoencoder for Text
 ===============

-Code accompanying the KDD2017 paper ["KATE: K-Competitive Autoencoder for Text"](https://arxiv.org/abs/1705.02033)
+Code & data accompanying the KDD2017 paper ["KATE: K-Competitive Autoencoder for Text"](https://arxiv.org/abs/1705.02033)

 ## Prerequisites
 This code is written in python.
 To use it you will need: